 - 1.5 to 2 cups water (or more for a looser consistency)

-- Pick over beans.
+- Pick over beans and discard any foreign bits or rocks.
 Rinse with fresh, cold water.
 Soak beans in a large bowl of fresh, cold water overnight (ensure beans are completely covered and water is at least two inches above the beans).
 You can store beans in fridge as they are soaking.

 - Preheat oven to 350 degrees Fahrenheit.
 Using a slotted spoon, remove beans from water.

 - Drain beans and rinse again with fresh, cold water.
 In a dutch oven (about 4 quart), place beans.
 Add oregano, garlic, bay leaves, chipotle powder, smoked paprika, chili powder, tomato paste, 1/3 cup of bbq sauce, vegetable broth, molasses, onion and pepper.
 Stir to combine.
 Cover and bake for 3 hours.

 - After 3 hours, carefully remove pot from oven and add 1.5 cups of water.
 Stir.
 Place back in oven.
 Cook for about 2.5 to 3 hours more.

 - Carefully remove from oven and add another 1/2 cup or so of water (depending on desired consistency) and stir to combine.

 - Stir in remaining tablespoons of bbq sauce.
 Stir in salt and adjust to taste, if necessary.
 Remove and discard bay leaves.
 I love serving up and squeezing a fresh lime wedge over top.
 Enjoy!Note: Add a little more broth or water if you want a looser consistency.

 - Don’t skip soaking the black turtle beans overnight!
 This cuts down on the cook time.